Consumers are demanding healthier options when they fly

 You can check out his recommendations for other airlines here.

 Most of us have at least a general idea of what’s good for our bodies (a fruit plate) and what’s not (a king-size chocolate bar).
 Making smart decisions is half the battle.

 The other half is knowing where hidden dangers lie.
 Platkin cautions consumers to be wary around anything that comes with a sauce, whether it’s salad dressing, mayonnaise on a sandwich or caramel dip for your apple slices.
 Even an extra tablespoon can add unnecessary calories.

 Also be on the lookout for packaged snack foods like chips or crackers that are probably high in sodium.
 “Look for things that are in their natural state,” he says.

 Most importantly, avoid fried food, DeGeorge says.
-Anything smothered in batter, then cooked in hot oil, isn't good for your health, even if it did at one time resemble a vegetable.
+Anything smothered in batter then dipped in hot oil isn’t good for your health, even if it did at one time resemble a vegetable.